-It’s also worth noting that the mini-humbuckers are normally covered with a decorative metal enclosure, which affects the dimensions.
+It’s also worth noting that the mini-humbuckers are normally covered with an enclosure.
+This will affect the dimensions.

 Single Coil Guitar Pickup Dimensions

-Single coils are another kind of pickup, but are much smaller than a humbucker and are always found on Fender Stratocasters and Telecasters.
+Single coils are another kind of pickup, but are much smaller than a humbucker.
+They are always found on Fender Stratocasters and Telecasters.
 Many other guitars use them, but they are made exclusively with these models in mind.

 S-Style Stratocaster Models